RayBB/openlibrary-docs/Google-Summer-of-Code.md

 **Bonus:** solr, Docker, postgres

+# General Advice

+1. Your application shouldn't just be a collection of issues.
+Choose themes
+2. Ask lots of questions -- some of your ideas may be easy in principle, but hard because Open Library's code base can be difficult to work with!
+Ask mentors how long they thing an issue will take, it's one of the most important pieces of value they can offer.
+3. Consider creating Open Library issues proposing features you'd like to include in your application.
+Get feedback from the community and see whether it's something they also value and will support.

 # Need Inspiration?

 Depending on what you specifically valuable about Open Library, here is an example of what an application may say: